shivangbelwariar96/Study/Python.md

 Did a bare except: swallow KeyboardInterrupt or SystemExit?
 Did a dataclass field use a bare mutable default instead of default_factory?
 Did I forget that out-of-range slices return [] instead of raising?
+Did I try to pass key= to heappush/heappop (it has none — push a tuple)?
+Did I use max(d) when I meant max(d, key=d.get) (largest key vs largest value)?
+Did I divide with // under a modulus instead of pow(x, -1, MOD)?
+Did I write (1) expecting a one-element tuple instead of (1,)?
 ```

 ## 22.6 Final Rule